MicrosoftDocs/minecraft-creator/creator/Documents/FunctionsIntroduction.md

 # Introduction to Functions

 Function files can be used to group together multiple commands.
-This makes it easier to run multiple commands at once by calling the function file in the chat box.
+This makes it easier to run multiple commands at once by executing the function through the chat box.

 >[!Tip]
-> Minecraft **cannot** run more than 10,000 lines of functions in one function file.
-This includes any other function files that are executed inside of the original file.
+> Minecraft **cannot** run more than 10,000 commands in one function file.
+This includes function commands being executed by the original function.
+Not that we recommend running that many commands in one go, because that would affect the game's performance.

 In this tutorial you will learn the following: